A Historical Perspective of Ohio's Laws Against Discrimination

 Powers and Duties of the Ohio Civil Rights Commission

 The general powers and duties of the Commission are to receive, investigate, render formal determinations and conciliate charges of unlawful discrimination in the areas of employment, housing, public accommodations, credit and disability in institutions of higher education.
 It is the Commission’s responsibility to educate constituents and stakeholders about Ohio’s Laws Against Discrimination.
 The Commission prepares a comprehensive educational program for the students of Ohio’s public schools.
-These programs are designed to eliminate prejudice, its harmful effects and its incompatibility with American principles of equality and fair play.The Commission receives and investigates over 4,000 official charges of discrimination each year.
+These programs are designed to eliminate prejudice, its harmful effects and its incompatibility with American principles of equality and fair play.The Commission receives and investigates thousands of official charges of discrimination each year.

 Chronology of Historical Highlights: